 My Lovely Followers

 Good morning lovely friends, I appreciate you stopping by and I hope you're all doing ok.
-It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 2; and as always the theme is 'Christmas' and I am our hostess.
-Another card to add to the Christmas pile, which really takes the stress off later in the year.
+It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 2; as always the theme is 'Christmas' and I am your hostess.
+Scarily Christmas is not that far away now so if you haven't started your cards yet this is the perfect opportunity to begin.
+Obviously if you have joined in with us since January then it's another card to add to the pile, which really takes the stress off.
 We hope you will come over and join in the fun with us.

 Here is my card: